conversationai/perspectiveapi/README.md

-The Perspective API is part of the [ConversationAI](https://conversationai.github.io) research effort that aimsaims to help increasing participation, quality, and empathy in online conversation at scale.
+The Perspective API is part of the [ConversationAI](https://conversationai.github.io) research effort that aimsaims to help increase participation, quality, and empathy in online conversation at scale.
 Our three primary areas of research are:

 This repo contains a [quickstart guide](quickstart.md) as well as the [API